TBill06/llm-study/README.md

 - **AWS**:
     - IAM user with AmazonS3FullAccess, AmazonDynamoDBFullAccess, IAMReadOnlyAccess (optional)
     - S3 bucket settings - Uncheck "Block public and cross-account access to buckets and objects through any public bucket or access point policies"
+    - DynamoDB - Check the database schema below.
+Also add a OrderCount with orderval set to 0 for init.

 ### Environment Setup